 Levels of Organization of Living Things

 Some cells contain aggregates of macromolecules surrounded by membranes; these are called organelles.
 Organelles are small structures that exist within cells.
 Examples of organelles include mitochondria and chloroplasts, which carry out indispensable functions: mitochondria produce energy to power the cell, while chloroplasts enable green plants to utilize the energy in sunlight to make sugars.
 All living things are made of cells; the cell itself is the smallest fundamental unit of structure and function in living organisms.
 (This requirement is why viruses are not considered living: they are not made of cells.
 To make new viruses, they have to invade and hijack the reproductive mechanism of a living cell; only then can they obtain the materials they need to reproduce.)
 Some organisms consist of a single cell and others are multicellular.
 Cells are classified as prokaryotic or eukaryotic.
-Prokaryotes are single-celled or colonial organisms that do not have membrane-bound nuclei or organelles; in contrast, the cells of eukaryotes do have membrane-bound organelles and a membrane-bound nucleus.
+Prokaryotes are single-celled or colonial organisms that do not have membrane-bound nuclei; in contrast, the cells of eukaryotes do have membrane-bound organelles and a membrane-bound nucleus.

-In most multicellular organisms, cells combine to make tissues, which are groups of similar cells carrying out similar or related functions.
+In larger organisms, cells combine to make tissues, which are groups of similar cells carrying out similar or related functions.
 Organs are collections of tissues grouped together performing a common function.
 Organs are present not only in animals but also in plants.
 An organ system is a higher level of organization that consists of functionally related organs.
 Mammals have many organ systems.
 For instance, the circulatory system transports blood through the body and to and from the lungs; it includes organs such as the heart and blood vessels.
 Organisms are individual living entities.
 For example, each tree in a forest is an organism.
 Single-celled prokaryotes and single-celled eukaryotes are also considered organisms and are typically referred to as microorganisms.

 All the individuals of a species living within a specific area are collectively called a population.
 For example, a forest may include many pine trees.
 All of these pine trees represent the population of pine trees in this forest.
 Different populations may live in the same specific area.
 For example, the forest with the pine trees includes populations of flowering plants and also insects and microbial populations.
 A community is the sum of populations inhabiting a particular area.
 For instance, all of the trees, flowers, insects, and other populations in a forest form the forest’s community.
 The forest itself is an ecosystem.
 An ecosystem consists of all the living things in a particular area together with the abiotic, non-living parts of that environment such as nitrogen in the soil or rain water.
-At the highest level of organization (Figure 7), the biosphere is the collection of all ecosystems, and it represents the zones of life on earth.
+At the highest level of organization, the biosphere is the collection of all ecosystems, and it represents the zones of life on earth.
 It includes land, water, and even the atmosphere to a certain extent.

 Which of the following statements is false?

-- Tissues exist within organs, which exist within organ systems.
+- Tissues exist within organs which exist within organ systems.

-- Communities exist within populations, which exist within ecosystems.
+- Communities exist within populations which exist within ecosystems.

-- Organelles exist within cells, which exist within tissues.
+- Organelles exist within cells which exist within tissues.

-- Communities exist within ecosystems, which exist in the biosphere.
+- Communities exist within ecosystems which exist in the biosphere.